 New to NVC? - Come try out the Communication Dojo.
 You'll find that whatever your current approach to communication, you can start from that point and expand your range of options from there at a rate that suits you.

-We rotate through 12 topics, and add a bonus topic every 7 weeks.
+We rotate through 14 topics, and insert a bonus topic every 8th week.